Georgia Security Deposit Returns and Deductions

 Security Deposit Disputes in Georgia

 If landlords do not return the security deposit within the required time period, tenants can file a claim in court for up to three times the amount of the deposit wrongfully withheld plus reasonable attorneys’ fees.
-If the landlord can prove their fault was unintentional, the tenant may only be awarded the amount of the deposit withheld.
+If the landlord can prove the fault was unintentional, the tenant may only be awarded the amount of the deposit withheld.

 Tenants can also take legal action against a landlord for: